michaelpropp18/universal_store/README.md

 **Installation of Actual Application**

-Our app has not been launched to the app store yet since doing so requires a $100 apple development membership and approval from Apple.
+Our app has not been launched to the app store yet since doing so requires a $100 Apple Developer license and approval from Apple.

 Once the Universal Store app is on the app store, a client can install searching for "Universal Store" in the app store search window, selecting the Universal Store app, and then clicking the download button.